CruzerBlade9369/LocoOwnership/README.md

 - Owned locomotives don't despawn and won't contribute to your fee count.
 - Sell locomotives when you don't want them anymore.

-Read the [wiki](https://github.com/CruzerBlade9369/LocoOwnership/wiki) for more information.
+Visit the [wiki](https://github.com/CruzerBlade9369/LocoOwnership/wiki) for more information on all the mod's features.

 Known issues:
 - Locomotives may still despawn during the "game has been updated" event.